SquadHouseDev/SquadHouse/README.md

 * [fill in your required user stories here]
 * User can create a new audio room with designated participants/groups of people.
-* User can invite/endorse people.
 * User can sign up via phone number.
-* User can search up topics/interests/users.
 * User can see currently open audio rooms of people they follow.
 * User can see audio rooms of other topics they might possibly be interested in.
 * User can see other people currently in the audio room they are with
 * User can see their own profile and the profiles of others and edit with interests
 * User can create a new event/schedule it
 * User can logout/deactivate their account
+* Users can search up other users.
+* User can invite people.

 **Optional Nice-to-have Stories**

 * [fill in your required user stories here]
 * User can connect their account to other social medias: Twitter, Instagram, etc.
+* User can search up topics/interests.
+* User can endorse/verify new users.

 ### 2. Screen Archetypes

-* [list first screen here]
-   * [list associated required story here]
-   * ...
 * Login Screen
    * User can sign up via phone number.
 * Home Screen